 There are several items that need to be included when calculating the estimated cost of a new metal roof including the total square footage of your roof, the cost of materials and cost of installation and service.
 Remember – we are talking about the total sq footage of your roof not your house.
 To learn how to compute this, SFGate has a step by step guide and you can also find a roofing calculator at Final-Analysis that is very useful.

-On average you can expect to pay $750 – $1250 per square foot (this includes materials and installation costs).
+On average you can expect to pay $750 – $1250 per square (this includes materials and installation costs).
 National averages show that most homeowners can expect to pay in the neighborhood of $15,000 for a new metal roof – of course this depends on the size of your home and this is only an average.
+In fact, according to HomeWyse data, you should plan to spend between $5700-$8200 for an average metal roof, which is far less than most other sites we compared with.

 This sounds like a lot, but consider this; when you decide to sell your home, the fact that you have a metal roof will, on average, will help you recoup upwards of 88% of the cost back into your pocket.
 That is huge!